5 Tips and Tricks to Stay Sane When Working Virtually

 2) Create a close-able work zone

-Sometimes, particularly when we first start working from home, we don’t have a dedicated working space.
+Sometimes we don’t have a dedicated working space.
 However, the problem with this is when it becomes impossible to escape work during your downtime.

 If you have the opportunity to create a dedicated office space at home, then great!
 If you can, shut the door on it.
 Otherwise, separating work and home life can become tricky and remote workers may find themselves thinking about work at all hours.